 Keep the mind interested

-Helping to keep people who live with Dementia and Alzheimer’s active and interested in things to do can be challenging.
+Helping to create safe activities for Dementia and Alzheimer’s patients that keeps them active and interested can be challenging.
 It is compounded when those seniors reside in assisted living communities.
 How do you keep many minds focused enough to enjoy activities?
 Minds that are being ravaged by diseases that cause them to wander and forget.
-Find and offer activities that seek to raise the senior’s mood, reduce agitation and encourage social interaction.
+Find and offer memory care activities that seek to raise the senior’s mood, reduce agitation and encourage social interaction.

 Activity spaces for seniors with dementia must be safe spaces – free of sharp objects and as uncluttered as possible.
 People with dementia may have difficulty with visual perception.
 Good lighting, with as little glare as possible, is preferred.
 Seating and tables should be used that are made with Alzheimer’s resident’s in mind.
 Ergonomic seating with warm, wood-like and pick-proof finishes will insure residents are seated at the proper work heights and not distracted by disturbing textures.